kurianbenoy/flask-basic/notes-day3.md

 We learned Forms & Templates yesterday.
 Create forms for creative things - chuck the regular Registration forms and see you can create a form for something fun.
 Once it's done, post the screenshot in the group.
 It would be fun!
 Super cool if you can figure out how to make it pretty [ Psst- Remember CSS and the static folder?]

+- Implement in template, send- the current time to HTML file

 ### References